Forex Basics Introduction

 Traders (sellers and buyers) make transactions between themselves.
 Approximately 85% of them are speculative traders, who don’t need physical barrels of crude oil or bags of wheat: they seek to profit from the rise or fall of an assets’ prices.

-To trade, they use online platforms, such as Metatrader or cTrader, which provide live prices, multiple order types and analytical tools.
+To trade, they use online platforms, such as cTrader, which provide live prices, multiple order types and analytical tools.

 When traders believe that the price of an instrument will increase, they place a “Buy” trade, in the hope of earning as the price rises and closing the trade in a profit.
 When they believe that the price will decline, they will “Sell” in the hope of earning a profit as the price falls.